 Please refer to the purchase specifications for cost details.
+Where are these?
+In a table?
+An appendix?
 The system components are available immediately to start testing because spare sensors from the Aerospace Controls Laboratory can be borrowed.

-4.2.2.
+1.1.2.4.2.2.
 ArcSecond System Configuration

-- Four transmitters will be placed at known positions at least 4m above the ground. - The cylindrical sensor, which will be mounted on top of the rotorcraft, will detect inclined laser beams from each transmitter and send this raw data to the PCE board that is also on board. - This data will be partially processed on the PCE board and then input to the on board computer as a digital signal through a serial cable. - The raw position data will be transmitted through a wireless link to the ground station (communications sub-team). - Data on the ground station has to be interpreted as raw position data directly from the PCE board by the Workbench software on the ground station.
+- Four transmitters will be placed at known positions at least 4m above the ground. - The cylindrical sensor, which will be mounted on top of the rotorcraft, will detect inclined laser beams from each transmitter and send this raw data to the PCE board that is also on board. - This data will be partially processed on the PCE board and then input to the on board computer as a digital signal through a serial cable.

+- The raw position data will be transmitted through a wireless link to the ground station (communications sub-team). - Data on the ground station has to be interpreted as raw position data directly from the PCE board by the Workbench software on the ground station.
 The details of this step are currently being discussed among the sensing, communications and ground station sub-teams. - Workbench will decode the position data and output the vehicle's location as (x, y, z) onto a memory location.
 This data can be called by the control sub-team with a specified C++ function. - A velocity estimation will be performed using position data from the ArcSecond.

-4.2.3.
+1.1.3.4.2.3.
 Top Level System Requirements Satisfied